 Sizes do not always fit as expected.

-Fabric mesh easily stretches with each finger, providing a full range of motion.
+The fabric mesh material of these gloves easily stretches with each finger, providing a full range of motion.
 The palm has extra padding to keep the hands protected in case of a crash.

 Individual finger digits are not protected by extra padding.

-Provides joint protection with individual raised pads along the 4 main fingers.
-Underside is extra grippy to keep hands on the handlebars during tricks and jumps.
+These dirt bike gloves provide joint protection with individual raised pads along each of the 4 main fingers.
+The underside is extra grippy to keep hands on the handlebars during tricks and jumps.

 Sizes often run larger than advertised.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.